kaadipranav/lynex/docs/TASKS.md

-# MVP Task Breakdown — Sentry for AI
+﻿# MVP Task Breakdown — Lynex

 > **Goal:** Ship a working MVP that can ingest AI events, store them, and display them on a dashboard.
 > **Timeline:** 2-3 weeks (working solo with AI assistance).